rockettheme/docs/Docs/joomla/templates/vermilion/portfolio.md

 ![][portfoliopage2]

-The **Portfolio** page is a **Single Contact** menu item type.
-To recreate the layout the way it appears in our demo, enter `portfolio` in the **Alias** field in the menu item settings menu.
+The **Portfolio** page is a **Single Article** menu item type.
+To recreate the layout the way it appears in our demo, enter `portfolio` in the **Alias** field in the menu item settings.
 This alias is tied to a class in the demo.less file.

 In order for this to work, you should have the **Page Suffix** option set to **On** in **Administrator > Template Manager > Template > Advanced**.